wakassodev/frontend-engineer-projects/README.md

-# Basic Projects
+# Frontend Engineer Projects

-This repository contains a collection of basic frontend projects to help practice HTML, CSS and JavaScript skills.
+This repository contains a collection of basic and Advance frontend projects to help practice HTML, CSS and JavaScript skills.

 ## Projects List